SockguardSockguard

 Layer 4: Path Filtering

 Allow or deny specific Docker API endpoint paths using glob patterns.
-Docker API version prefixes (/v1.45/) and . / .. segments are normalized before matching so adversarial path shapes cannot slip past a literal allowlist.
+Before matching, Sockguard strips Docker API version prefixes (/v1.45/), percent-decodes the path (including double-encoded separators and mixed-case escapes such as %2F, %2E, and %252F), and resolves . / .. segments via path.Clean.
+That means /v1.45/containers/%2e%2e/images/json canonicalizes to /images/json before the glob matcher sees it, so adversarial path shapes cannot slip past a literal allowlist or skip a request-body inspector.

 Layer 5: Request Body Inspection